 Outside of work, I enjoy attending church at Faith Christian Center, participating in various small group Bible studies and engaging in short term mission trips in the Navajo and abroad.
 I also enjoy cooking, playing board and video games with friends/family, and exploring new cities.
 At home, I have a very talkative 15-year-old toy poodle named Alex, a scaredy-cat 8-year-old Yorkie-poo named Scooby, and a sneaky 8-year-old Shih-Tzu/Pom mix named Ghost.
 I’m very excited to meet your fur babies as well and treat them as one of the family!

 Dr. Emily Hein

-Dr. Hein was born and raised in beautiful Prescott, AZ.
-She earned her undergraduate degree from University of Arizona in 2013, followed by working full time as a veterinary assistant for one year.
-She then headed off to Colorado State University where she earned her Doctor of Veterinary Medicine degree in 2018.
+I was born and raised in beautiful Prescott, AZ.
+I earned my undergraduate degree from the University of Arizona in 2013, followed by working full time as a veterinary assistant for one year.
+Then, I headed off to Colorado State University, where I earned my Doctor of Veterinary Medicine degree in 2018.